9 Different Types of Snakes in North Carolina

 They are typically between two and four feet long and fairly short.

-But they’re really good at hiding, too.
+But they’re good at hiding, too.
 Copperhead snakes don’t have rattles, yet they will shake their tails to warn potential threats.

 Furthermore, before striking, they will typically elevate their heads in warning.